 In 2010, Enterprise and Denver-area partners launched a first-of-its-kind fund to create and preserve affordable housing along current and future transit corridors in the City of Denver.
 As the region’s transit system extended beyond the City, the fund expanded to meet new demand.
 Today, the $24 million Denver Regional Transit-Oriented Development Fund is available to qualified borrowers in seven Metro Denver counties to acquire property for affordable housing and supportive commercial space.

-Since the Fund’s inception, fifteen loans have been made, deploying $24.7 million in capital for acquisition of land or operating properties near public transit in the Denver Metro area.
-Of the fifteen loans made, eleven loans have been repaid, allowing money to be recycled into future acquisitions, creating additional leverage for all the Fund’s investors.
-The loans made to-date have created a pipeline of 1,300 affordable homes, a new public library, and well over 100,000 square feet of supportive commercial and non-profit space, all near public transit.
+Since the Fund’s inception, sixteen loans have been made, deploying $32.8 million in capital for acquisition of land or operating properties near public transit in the Denver Metro area.
+Of the sixteen loans made, eleven loans have been repaid, allowing money to be recycled into future acquisitions, creating additional leverage for all the Fund’s investors.
+The loans made to-date have created or preserved 1,354 affordable homes, a new public library, and well over 100,000 square feet of supportive commercial and non-profit space, all near public transit.

 Why is the Denver TOD Fund Needed?

 Metro Denver is undergoing one of the nation’s largest public transit expansion including the addition of five light and commuter rail corridors and a new Bus Rapid Transit corridor to the existing three lines that already serve Denver and its south suburbs.

 In most urban areas including Denver, transportation is the second highest household expense after housing.
 In Denver, working families who earn between $20,000 and $55,000 spend on average of 59 percent of their gross household income on housing and transportation.